-Dark Reading has surveyed 136 IT and cybersecurity leaders, and the result pointed out that over half of organizations are utilizing low code in several departments of their businesses.
-In the same survey, nearly 33% of IT experts agreed that the lack of governance on data access of low-code apps is the top security concern.
-Also, 26% of participants did not trust app-developing platforms.
+Dark Reading has surveyed 136 IT and cybersecurity leaders, and the result pointed out that over half of organizations are utilizing low-code in several departments of their businesses.
+In the same survey, nearly 33% of IT experts agreed that the lack of governance of low-code is the top security concern.
+Meanwhile, the other 26% of participants did not trust this app-developing platforms.

 Yet, the growth of citizen developers has led to specific concerns for CTOs and tech leaders.
 They worry about managing these groups of employees while still giving them space to be innovative.
-Remember that they are not professional developers, so how can tech leaders ensure they will safely monetize data and low code?
+Remember that they are not professional developers, so how can tech leaders ensure they will safely monetize low-code?

 - Where will the data be saved?
 How will it be protected?

-Unlike on-premises development, where all data is self-hosted, you will need third-party support when using low code.
+Unlike on-premises development, where all data is self-hosted, you will need third-party support when using low-code.
+(However, there are many low-code platform support on-premises development and data connector, where you can retrieve data any time)

-The desire to grow rapidly and scale with more digital tools can blind businesses to potential threats.
+The desire to grow rapidly with more digital tools can blind businesses to potential threats.
 It would be too late once you realize this and have already implemented dozens of departmental applications.
-Hence, learning the potential security issues and how to mitigate them early on is a tactical move to leverage the best of low code.
+Hence, learning and navigating the potential security issues is a tactical move to leverage the best of low-code.

-Moreover, low code platforms leave makers to bake their identities into the applications, resulting in application users triggering operations on the maker’s behalf.
+Moreover, low-code platforms leave makers to bake their identities into the applications, resulting in users triggering operations on the maker’s behalf.
 Many business programs store their data in the creator’s Dropbox or OneDrive account.
 Baked-in accounts can lead to a bigger problem when data is accidentally saved on a personal account but not a business one.

-Possible low code security risks regarding governance also arise from data movers and operation stitchers.
+Possible low-code security risks regarding governance also arise from data movers and operation stitches.
 This is when applications link source and destination by either transmitting data between numerous sites or connecting an operation in one system to another external system.

 The excessive amount of shadow IT can detriment organizations in many ways.